erysdren/TriadArena/README.md

 This project is **heavily work-in-progress** and no functionality is guaranteed.
 Use at your own risk.

+**NOTE**: An OpenGL build of FTEQW is required.
+DirectX and Vulkan builds are unsupported.

 ## Todo

 - [x] Add support for loading ROTT:LE mapset files.